Independent Assurance Initiative · Est. 2026

 When exact reconstruction is not expected

-Illustrative concordance assessment
+Illustrative agreement assessment

 ScenarioHRp-value